 Trans-Pacific Strategic Economic Partnership (P4)

-Known as the P4 (Pacific four), the agreement is between Brunei Darussalam, Chile, Singapore, and New Zealand.
-The P4 is New Zealand's first and only trade agreement with a Latin American country.
+The Trans-Pacific Strategic Economic Partnership (P4) between Brunei Darussalam, Chile, Singapore, and New Zealand wais the first free trade agreement linking Asia, the Pacific and the Americas.
+It is also New Zealand's first and only trade agreement with a Latin American country.

-Since it came into force in 2006 New Zealand has seen its exports to Chile grow to $145 million, exports to Singapore have doubled to more than $1 billion, and exports to Brunei although still modest, have more than doubled.
-The agreement also opens up opportunities in investment and services.
+In the decade since the P4 came into force in 2006, New Zealand has seen its exports to Chile grow to NZ$128 million, exports to Singapore have doubled to more than $1.13 billion, and exports to Brunei, although still modest, almost double to $5 million.
+The agreement has also opened up more opportunities in investment and services.

 The P4 set the scene for a much more ambitious Pacific Rim agreement.
-In recent years eight more countries have joined the P4 negotiations including the United States, Australia and Japan.
-The twelve countries are working toward a free trade agreement known as Trans-Pacific Partnership (TPP).
+Eight more countries have joined the P4 economies to negotiate the free trade agreement known as Trans-Pacific Partnership (TPP).

 Timeline: Negotiations began in September 2003, agreement signed in July 2005 and came into force for all countries in 2006.